 Retailer Sanctions – Debarment of Disqualified Firms

-This policy memorandum provides guidance regarding the criteria for initiating government-wide debarment actions against retail firms that have been disqualified from the Supplemental Nutrition Assistance Program (SNAP).
-This memorandum also addresses what actions the Food and Nutrition Service (FNS) should take if an authorized or applying retail firm or any of its owners are found to have been debarred from non-procurement programs and activities by another Federal agency in accordance with the Office of Management and Budget (OMB) guidelines as found in 2 CFR Parts 180 and 417.
+This policy memorandum provides guidance regarding the criteria for initiating government-wide debarment actions against retail firms that have been disqualified from SNAP.
+This memorandum also addresses what actions FNS should take if an authorized or applying retail firm or any of its owners are found to have been debarred from non-procurement programs and activities by another federal agency in accordance with the Office of Management and Budget guidelines as found in 2 CFR Parts 180 and 417.

 Criteria for Debarment